Recognizing mainboard components of Desktop – Part 1

 RAM (Random Access Memory)

-– RAM is temporary data storage area.
-Data will be lost when the power is turned off.
+– RAM is a temporary storage area for data.
+Any data stored in RAM will be lost when the power is turned off.

 – Specifications: